 If you are entering a role either as a teacher or teaching assistant, you will be structuring and delivering lessons based on a curriculum carefully developed by a Head of Department.
 As well as this you will most likely be working in individual and group sessions supporting students in their academic development throughout your tenure.

-When answering questions based on curriculum and subject understanding from your employer, highlight your own academic achievements related to the subject and ways in which you can utilise your own success in the development of your students/pupils.
+When answering questions in your teaching interview based on curriculum and subject understanding from your employer, highlight your own academic achievements related to the subject and ways in which you can utilise your own success in the development of your students/pupils.

 Every school whether it be primary or secondary, whether it is graded outstanding or needing improvement, will see themselves as unique and a fantastic environment for any teacher or teaching assistant to be in.

 When speaking about the school itself, make sure that your answers are tailored and delivered in a way in which the employer will feel valued and respected, highlighting key positives about the school that are displayed on their website and social media platforms.
-Prepare your answers so that they are not lazy and uninformed, and target the question head on without straying from the topic being discussed.
+One of our teaching interview tips would be to prepare your answers so that they are not lazy and uninformed, and target the question head on without straying from the topic being discussed.

-If you are a graduate looking to take your first step into teaching, or a qualified teacher looking for that next exciting and fulfilling permanent role, make sure to contact us at firstname.lastname@example.org!
+If you are a graduate looking to take your first steps into teaching, or a qualified teacher looking for that next exciting and fulfilling permanent role, make sure to contact us at firstname.lastname@example.org!
+Our team will be available to provide teaching interview tips throughout your application process.